D-T-12/Robot-Project-2019/README.md

 # Robot-Project-2019
-This is the final working code for the Lancaster University Robot Project that was completed as part of my Mechatronic Master's Degeree.
+This is the Repo for the work complete during the 2019 Lancaster University Robot Project.

+The project was complete as part of a Mechatronnic Engineering Master's Degree.

+The robot completed the task of following a line and posting a letter.